 Users need to be able to give, decline or withdraw consent (depending on the regional law).
 In the US, the law generally requires that you give users a clear option for withdrawing consent (opt-out).
 Different rules apply, however, in cases involving “sensitive data” (e.g. health information, credit reports, student data, personal information of children under 13).
 In such cases, there must be a verifiable opt-in action such as checking a box or some other affirmative action.

 Compared to the US regulations, EU law (in particular the GDPR) is more stringent when it comes to consent.
 Consent under the GDPR, must be “explicit and freely given”.
 This means that the mechanism for acquiring consent must be unambiguous and involve a clear “opt-in” action (the regulation specifically forbids pre-ticked boxes and similar “opt-out” mechanisms).
 The regulation also gives a specific right to withdraw consent; it must be as easy to withdraw consent as it is to give it.
-Because consent under the GDPR is such an important issue, it’s vital that you keep clear records related to the consent attained.
+Because consent under the GDPR is such an important issue, it’s vital (and mandatory) that you document and keep clear records related to the consent.

 Users need to be informed about cookie use and given the option to consent or decline.
 Also related to consent, the ePrivacy Directive or the Cookie Law requires users’ informed consent before storing cookies on a user’s device and tracking them.

 Generally, these laws apply to any service targeting residents of the region, which effectively means that it’ll most likely apply to your business whether the organization or web servers are located in the region or not.
-See more information on legal requirements here.
+It is, therefore, always advisable that you approach your data processing activities with the strictest applicable regulations in mind.
+You can read more about which laws apply to you here and get more in-depth information on general legal requirements here.

 Since most third-party apps and services also need to follow the law, they may require that websites & apps meet regulatory standards.